2010 eruptions of Eyjafjallajökull: Short- and long-term weather and environmental effects

 At the mouth of the crater, the gases, ejecta, and volcanic plume created a rare weather phenomenon known as volcanic lightning (or a "dirty thunderstorm").
 When rocks and other ejecta collide with one another, they create static electricity.
 This, with the abundant water-ice at the summit, aids in making lightning.

-High-fluoride Hekla eruptions pose a threat to foraging livestock, especially sheep.
-Fluoride poisoning can start in sheep at a diet with fluorine content of 25 ppm.
+High-fluoride Hekla eruptions from Iceland had previously posed a threat to foraging livestock, especially sheep.
+Fluoride poisoning can start in sheep at a diet with fluorine content of 5 to 10 mg/kg with the type of fluoride salts formed a factor in the toxicity.
 At 250 ppm, death can occur within a few days.
 In 1783, 79% of the Icelandic sheep stock were killed, probably as a result of fluorosis caused by the eruption of Laki.
 The effect also spread beyond Iceland.
-Ash from the current Eyjafjallajökull eruption contains one-third the concentration typical in Hekla eruptions, with a mean value of 104 mg of fluoride per kg of ash.
-Large-scale release of sulphur dioxide into the troposphere also poses a potential health risk, especially to people with pre-existing breathing disorders.
+Later detailed analysis found that ash from the Eyjafjallajökull eruption varied in its fluoride content from between 843 and 1297 mg/kg and had variation in salt compositional and time in the eruption sequence risk that was not understood at the time.
+Large-scale release of sulfur dioxide into the troposphere also posed a potential health risk, as English reports of the 1783 eruption noted that it causing a fog of sulfur dioxide mixed with water vapour that in the lungs choked farm labourers.

 As of 15 April, the eruption was not large enough to have an effect on global temperatures like that of Mount Pinatubo and other major past volcanic eruptions.
 One previous related sequence of eruptions of this volcano, beginning in 1821 is recorded as having lasted for over two years, but no single set of major eruptions is known to have lasted more than 'several days'.